-This is another excerpt from the forthcoming book on women’s physiology, training and fat loss (which is past the halfway mark on editing so please just be patient).
+This is an excerpt from the now completed Women’s Book.
 It is part of a longer chapter looking at general use supplements with sections on luteal phase specific supplements (including PMS), and supplements specifically for women entering menopause.
 No joke.
 So here’s an excerpt on fat loss supplements for women.

 Fat Loss Supplements